DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Doc Mitchell wears the Wasteland Doctor Outfit
  - Eddie doesn't somehow have a plasma pistol
  - Meyers actually has a schedule in the NCRCF
- - NCRCF's Admin Room has a Police Rifle, Police Pistol, and 3 Police Batons
+ - NCRCF's Admin Room has a Police Pistol and 3 Police Batons
  - Sergeant Lee sticks around after you help him in the siege

 ## The Strip